Codeit-Mahendra/Advanced-QNA-RAG/README.md

 ---

 **Note**: Make sure to set up your API keys in the `.env` file before running the application.
-The system is currently configured for "The Blue Umbrella" story but can be adapted for other texts by updating the Pinecone index.
+The system can be adapted for different texts by updating the Pinecone index with new documents.